ploomber/sql/course-material/intro-to-sql/combining-data-from-multiple-tables.md

 ## Creating Tables

 Let's start off with loading four of the eight `.csv` files from the `expanded_data` folder in the current directory to our newly created DuckDB database.
-Like in the previous tutorial, we shall [create a schema](https://ploomber-sql.readthedocs.io/en/latest/intro-to-sql/joining-data-in-sql.html#creating-a-schema) `s1` in which we will store the tables.
+Like in the previous tutorial, we will [create a schema](https://ploomber-sql.readthedocs.io/en/latest/intro-to-sql/joining-data-in-sql.html#creating-a-schema) `s1` in which we will store the tables.
 Here we use the `CREATE TABLE` syntax in DuckDB to ingest four of the eight `.csv` files.
 The `read_csv_auto` is a function that helps SQL understand our local `.csv` file for creation into our database.

 ```{code-cell} ipython3
 %%sql